 Written by Andrea Chan, Singapore

 We all know the unexplainable joy and completeness that comes from loving someone and being loved in return.
-But love can sometimes also cause us deep pain.
+But love can hurt sometimes and cause us deep pain.
 Although we normally associate these feelings with romantic love, it is just as applicable in our friendships.

 Recently, I realized how painful it is to love wholeheartedly.